argoproj/argo-cd/docs/user-guide/kustomize.md

 To use Kustomize with an overlay, point your path to the overlay.

 !!! tip
-    If you're generating resources, you should read up how to ignore those generated resources using the [`IgnoreNeedsPruning` compare option](compare-options.md).
+    If you're generating resources, you should read up how to ignore those generated resources using the [`IgnoreExtraneous` compare option](compare-options.md).